PFAS Lawsuits

 What Are PFAS and Why Are They Harmful?

-PFAS refers to a group of manufactured chemicals that are linked to serious health issues like cancer.
-These chemicals have been used in consumer and industry products for decades.
+PFAS refers to a group of manufactured chemicals linked to serious health issues like cancer.
+Manufacturers have used these chemicals in consumer and industry products for decades.

 Nonstick cookware is a common product that may include PFAS.
-Another is aqueous film-forming foam (AFFF), a firefighting foam that has been used at airports and military bases to extinguish liquid-based flames like gasoline fires.
+Another is aqueous film-forming foam (AFFF), a firefighting foam used at airports and military bases to extinguish liquid-based flames like gasoline fires.

 “One reason we do see PFAS water contamination commonly around sites that use AFFF is that AFFF has a lot of PFAS in it,” Scott Bartell, a health researcher at UC Irvine who has studied PFAS for nearly 20 years, told Drugwatch.
 “It was the key ingredient to make it effective for the kind of uses that type of firefighting foam has.”